Skip to main content

 07

-The trek today takes you to Lingshi, passing through dramatic landscapes and remote villages.
-Begin by crossing the Neyle La Pass (4,700 meters), the highest point of the day, where you’ll be rewarded with panoramic views of the Mount Jomolhari and the surrounding peaks.
+After breakfast, we will take a trail that passes through dramatic landscapes and remote villages.
+Soon, we will be crossing the Neyle La Pass (4,700 meters), the highest point of the day, where you’ll be rewarded with panoramic views of the Mount Jomolhari and the surrounding peaks.
 After descending, you’ll continue along the trail that winds down to the peaceful settlement of Lingshi, with its traditional wooden homes and yak herders.
 Overnight camp at Lingshi.

-The trek today takes you to Lingshi, passing through dramatic landscapes and remote villages.
-Begin by crossing the Neyle La Pass (4,700 meters), the highest point of the day, where you’ll be rewarded with panoramic views of the Mount Jomolhari and the surrounding peaks.
+After breakfast, we will take a trail that passes through dramatic landscapes and remote villages.
+Soon, we will be crossing the Neyle La Pass (4,700 meters), the highest point of the day, where you’ll be rewarded with panoramic views of the Mount Jomolhari and the surrounding peaks.
 After descending, you’ll continue along the trail that winds down to the peaceful settlement of Lingshi, with its traditional wooden homes and yak herders.
 Overnight camp at Lingshi.

 Accommodation